 Although we would love to help you on your journey to financial freedom, the truth that most companies won’t tell you is that you don’t have to utilize the services of a tax professional.
-You are able to take advantages of these resources on your own, however we understand that the average person may not have the expertise to do so.
+You are able to take advantage of these resources on your own, however we understand that not everyone has the time or expertise to do so.

 You don’t have to wait until you’re in trouble to contact the IRS.
 It’s best to make a call or visit to clear any confusion and avoid finding yourself in a tax discrepancy.
 Whatever the case may be, we want you to have the tools you need to take on the IRS.

 Call the IRS With Your Tax Questions

 Live assistance is available Monday through Friday.
 There is also a 24-hour recorded assistance line for your convenience.

 IRS Taxpayer Assistance Centers are best when you believe your tax issue needs to be dealt with by an IRS agent face-to-face.
 The IRS provides hours of service and other local information on a per-state basis.